 Test humorous elements several times and thoroughly.
 And above all, ask people who have a similar sense of humor like your target audience.

-14. Humor is a total work of art
+15. Humor is a holistic work of art

 Learn from your practical experience.
 Systematically evaluate your experience with humor.
 For several years I had provided a series of workshops with very special humor and was able to observe the effects of small changes over several dozen performances.
 That was very interesting and educational.
 The evaluation also provided me with valuable ideas for other speeches.
 Even if you only have one performance, evaluate it afterward.
 Ask for constructive feedback.
 And decide what you want to pay attention to in the future.